-All students must meet the test requirements in order to register or to be employed as a teacher, including early childhood teachers.
-The fee for students to take the test is met by student (approximately \$196.00).
+All students must meet the test requirements to register or to be employed as a teacher, including early childhood teachers.
+The fee for students to take the test is met by students (approximately \$196.00).

 4.8.5 Mature Entry (Undergraduate Courses only)